ConnieZi/Blackjack-Game/README.md

 2. Shuffle the discard pile when needed.
 3. Type in however many decks you want to play with.
 4. NewBlackjackGame is fun :)

+**This program is adapted from the project of CS0445 in University of Pittsburgh**